sime/cv/README.md

 Business Savvy Developer
 ------------------------
-I'm a developer turned team lead.
+I'm a developer turned engineering manager.
 Coming from a support role, to system administration, full stack development, and now into a leadership role I enjoy thoroughly.
 Working with product management, I assist the team to devise solutions that can be delivered in an iterative manner.
 You'll find me collaborating with stakeholders on technical requirements and expected behaviours, always keeping my team's individual and shared needs in scope.

 Location: Berlin, Germany